hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 [README](./docs/README-DATA-TIERING.md) for information on setting up MAPR data tiering.

-[README](./docs/README-DESIGN-PRINCIPLES.md) why this project is architected the way it is.

 [README](./docs/README-VPN.md) how to **create a vpn** to your AWS deployment

+[README](./docs/README-DESIGN-PRINCIPLES.md) the design principles for this project.